 Do you know Ted Talks?
 Under the motto Ideas worth spreading A wide variety of people have the opportunity to share their knowledge, ideas and visions.
 You have a maximum of 18 minutes for this, which is why most of the presentations are very concise and clear.
 Ted Talks are a quick and easy way to gain knowledge and inspiration on a wide variety of topics.

-There are astonishingly many lectures on trees.
-This shows: More and more people seem to be becoming aware of the importance of trees.
+There are a surprising number of lectures about trees.
+This shows that more and more people seem to be becoming aware of the importance of trees.